Escalade - header

 STATUS: Canceled

-Less than a half mile from the boundary with Grand Canyon National Park, this project also included two dams.
+Less than a half mile from Grand Canyon National Park, this project included two dams.
 It appeared that the project's lower reservoir would leave a Hopi sacred site underwater.
 Read more ›

 Project 3